Delta456/box-cli-maker/README.md

 It uses [mattn/go-runewidth](https://github.com/mattn/go-runewidth) for Unicode and Emoji support though there are some limitations:

-- `Windows Terminal`, `ConEmu` and `Mintty` are the only know terminal emulators which can render Unicode and Emojis properly on Windows.
+- `Windows Terminal`, `ConEmu` and `Mintty` are the only known terminal emulators which can render Unicode and Emojis properly on Windows.
 - Indic Text only works on very few Terminals as less support it.
 - It is recommended not to use this for Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), `CI/CDs` etc. because they use a font that only has ASCII support and other Character Set is used which becomes problematic for finding the length as the font changes during runtime.
-- Some changes will be needed to your font which supports Unicode and Emojis else the right vertical alignment will break.
+- Some changes will be needed to your font which supports Unicode and Emojis else the right vertical alignment may likely break.

 #### 3. Terminal Color Detection

 It is possible to round off True Color provided to 8 bit or 4 bit according to your terminal's maximum capacity.

 There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
-If this can be fixed for your terminal then you can always make a PR.
+If this can be fixed for that terminal then you can always make a PR.

 The following two points are just applicable for **Unix** systems:

-- If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for True Color support.
+- If the module can't detect True Color of the terminal then your environment variable `COLORTERM` must be changed to `truecolor` or `24bit` for True Color support.

-- If you are targetting 8 bit color based terminals and the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.
+- If Targetting 8 bit color based terminals and the module couln't detect it then environment variable `TERM` must be set to name of the terminal emulator with `256color` as suffix like `xterm-256color`.

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or `TERM` environment variable which gives `DUMB` so the module will output some garbage value or a warning if used.

-In `Online Playgrounds`, `CI/CDs`, `Browsers` etc, it is recommended **not** to use this module with color effect as few may have it but this is hard to detect in general.
-If you think that it's possible then open an issue and address the solution!
+In `Online Playgrounds`, `CI/CDs`, `Browsers` etc, it is recommended **not** to use this module with color effect as few may have it and this is hard to detect in general.
+If there is a possible way that it is possible then open an issue and address the solution!

 #### 4. Tabs